HoqueMahmudul/hoquemahmudul.github.io/_pages/about.md

   - /about.html
 ---

-I completed my M.S. in Advanced Computing at [Morgan State University](https://www.morgan.edu/) in Spring 2025, where I was fortunate to be advised by [Dr. Md Mahmudur Rahman](https://www.morgan.edu/computer-science/faculty-and-staff/md-rahman).
-I am currently a Ph.D. student in Advanced and Equitable Computing at the same institution.
+I completed my M.S. in *Advanced Computing* at [Morgan State University](https://www.morgan.edu/) in Spring 2025, where I was fortunate to be advised by [Dr. Md Mahmudur Rahman](https://www.morgan.edu/computer-science/faculty-and-staff/md-rahman).

 My graduate research was supported by a [National Science Foundation (NSF) grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2131207&HistoricalAwards=false) titled *“Deep Learning-Based Automated Concept and Caption Generation of Medical Images.”* In this project, I conducted an empirical investigation of vision–language models for automated radiology image captioning, optimizing state-of-the-art architectures through parameter-efficient fine-tuning.
 My work focused on developing frameworks for caption generation that identify anatomical structures, pathological findings, and imaging characteristics using clinically appropriate terminology.